-Our digital habits aren’t just wreaking psychological havoc–they’re physically harmful too.
+Our digital habits aren’t just wreaking psychological havoc – they’re physically harmful too.
 Sitting 10+ hours a day in front of screens leads to chronic inflammation, which has been proven to be the cause of many serious ailments and diseases, including cancer, heart disease, and dementia.
-Cell phone pings and dings distract drivers from red lights, stop signs, children running across the road, and ultimately cause 1.6 million car accidents in the US every year.
+Cell phones distract drivers from red lights, stop signs, children running across the road, and ultimately cause 1.6 million car accidents in the US every year.
 That’s one every 20 seconds.
 By the time you get to the end of this paragraph, there’s a chance someone just died texting and driving.
 That’s not okay.

-But I do wonder.
 If Einstein were to see the amount of time we spend glued to our screens would he really be that shocked?
 Or would he just say we are all now those “idiots” he theorized we’d become?
-By scrolling through an endless stream of emails and social feeds, inevitably comparing our lives to the highlights of everyone else’s, obviously deteriorates us physically and spike our social anxiety… As a new mother, I feel it’s my duty to try and change our current course so that my daughter does not, in fact, fulfill Einstein’s prophecy.
+By scrolling through an endless stream of emails and social feeds, inevitably comparing our lives to the highlights of everyone else’s, obviously deteriorates us physically and spikes our social anxiety.
+As a new mother, I feel it’s my duty to try and change our current course so that my daughter does not fulfill Einstein’s prophecy.

 Be aware of your current usage

 Most spend upwards of hours on social media weekly, let alone daily.
 Larry Rosen, psychology professor and author of The Distracted Mind, says “most people check their phones every 15 minutes or less, even if they have no alerts or notifications.”
 Don’t judge yourself.
 Don’t judge your numbers.
 Simply be aware.

-Technology isn’t to be demonized, by any means–it helped put a man on the moon and sequence the entire human genome–but the way it’s used today tends to keep people inside a bubble.
-Instead of simply inspiring or enabling us, it’s creating anxiety and tension and zombified trances.
+Technology isn’t to be demonized by any means.
+It helped put a man on the moon and sequence the entire human genome.
+But the way it’s used today tends to keep people inside a bubble.
+Instead of simply inspiring or enabling us, it’s creating anxiety and tension.
 It needs to be rebalanced.
 Here are nine ways you can reprogram your relationship with technology.